BUILD for changes in Alternative Investment Rules-2015

-DHAKA, – Business Initiative Leading Development (BUILD) has called for simplification of repatriation policy and facilitating venture capital investment by bringing changes to the Alternative Investment Rules 2015, reports BSS.
+DHAKA : Business Initiative Leading Development (BUILD) has called for simplification of repatriation policy and facilitating venture capital investment by bringing changes to the Alternative Investment Rules 2015

-“Repatriation without approval limit should be maintained as per foreign exchange guideline,” BUILD made this observation at the 6th meeting of its Financial Sector Development Working Committee (FSDWC) at Bangladesh Bank headquarters in the city on May 4, said a press release here today.
+“Repatriation without approval limit should be maintained as per foreign exchange guideline,” BUILD made this observation at the 6th meeting of its Financial Sector Development Working Committee (FSDWC) at Bangladesh Bank headquarters in the city on May 4, said a press release.

 BUILD organized the meeting and presented two policy papers on simplification of policies for repatriation and SME financing and the new alternative investment rules.
 BUILD also shared the issue of strengthening green financing in Bangladesh at the meeting.